tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 ## Context

-As part of the 0.35 development cycle, the Tendermint team completed first phase of the work described in ADRs 61 and 62, which included a large scale refactoring of the reactors and the p2p message routing.
+As part of the 0.35 development cycle, the Tendermint team completed the first phase of the work described in ADRs 61 and 62, which included a large scale refactoring of the reactors and the p2p message routing.
 This replaced the switch and many of the other legacy components, without breaking protocol or network-level interoperability and left the legacy connection/socket handling code.

-Following the release, the team has reexamined the state of the code and the design, as well as Tendermints requirements for.
-The notes from this process are available in the [P2P Roadmap RFC](../rfc/rfc-000-p2p.rst).
+Following the release, the team has reexamined the state of the code and the design, as well as Tendermint's requirements.
+The notes from that process are available in the [P2P Roadmap RFC](../rfc/rfc-000-p2p.rst).

-While this ADR supersedes the decisions made in ADRs 60 and 61, it is also enabled by the completed portions of this work.
-Previously, the boundaries of peer management, message handling, and the higher level business logic (e.g. "the reactors") were intermingled, and core elements of the p2p system were responsible for the orchestration of the higher level business logic.
-The completed aspects of the refactor made it more obvious that the design implications of the legacy components had outsized influence on the entire implementation, that it would be difficult to iterate within the current abstractions, and it would not be viable to maintain interoperability with legacy systems while also achieving any of our broader objectives.
+This ADR supersedes the decisions made in ADRs 60 and 61, but builds on the completed portions of this work.
+Previously, the boundaries of peer management, message handling, and the higher level business logic (e.g., "the reactors") were intermingled, and core elements of the p2p system were responsible for the orchestration of higher-level business logic.
+Refactoring the legacy components made it more obvious that this entanglement of responsibilities had outsized influence on the entire implementation, making it difficult to iterate within the current abstractions.
+It would not be viable to maintain interoperability with legacy systems while also achieving many of our broader objectives.

-LibP2P is a thoroughly specificed implementation of a peer-to-peer networking stack, designed specifically for systems such as ours.
+LibP2P is a thoroughly-specified implementation of a peer-to-peer networking stack, designed specifically for systems such as ours.
 Adopting LibP2P as the basis of the Tendermint will allow the Tendermint team to focus more of their time on other differentiating